 This Reintegration Guide Series is prepared by NEXUS Institute and Different and Equal (D&E) in the framework of the project Providing comprehensive reintegration services and improving the protection framework for victims of trafficking in Albania.

 Recovery and reintegration after a trafficking experience is far from an easy or smooth transition.
-It is often a complex, taxing and complicated process that involves significant challenges for victims as well as their family members, and which is impacted by the family and community environments into which they reintegrate.
+It is often a complex, taxing and complicated process that involves significant challenges for victims, as well as their family members, and which is impacted by the family and community environments into which they reintegrate.
 This reintegration guide outlines the three stages of trafficking victims’ recovery and reintegration – 1) crisis phase, 2) transition phase and 3) reintegration and inclusion phase – based on the experiences of trafficking victims and reintegration practitioners in Albania.
-The guide begins with an explanation of reintegration including the three stages of reintegration.
-It then goes into further details about each of the stages, providing an overview of the specific phase, victims feelings and behaviors in this phase and what assistance and support is typically needed and provided in this phase.
-Each section then concludes with a checklist of suggestions for reintegration practitioners as guidance in their daily work.
+The guide begins with an explanation of reintegration, outlining the three stages of reintegration.
+It then goes into further details about each of the stages, providing an overview of the specific phase, victim feelings and behaviors in this phase, and what assistance and support is typically needed and provided in this phase.
+Each section then concludes with a checklist of suggestions for reintegration practitioners as guidance for their daily work.

-To date, little attention has been paid to the reintegration children of trafficking victims.
-These children – those who were left behind, those who were trafficked with their parent(s) and those borne from a trafficking situation – face serious and diverse challenges, not only while their parent is trafficked, but also after trafficking ends and their recovery and reintegration is underway.
-Equally, service providers face a range of constraints in effectively supporting the safety, well-being and long term integration of these children, not least given the complexity and diversity of their assistance needs.
-Based on the experiences of trafficking victims and reintegration practitioners in Albania, this reintegration guide offers an enhanced understanding of the experiences and needs of these children to effectively and appropriately support the inclusion of these children into their families and communities and to ensure their access to the rights and opportunities that they are entitled to and which are vital for their healthy development.
-It offers guidance and suggestions for reintegration practitioners to support them in their daily work with these children and their families.
+To date, little attention has been paid to the reintegration of children of trafficking victims.
+These children – those who were left behind, those who were trafficked with their parent(s) and those born from a trafficking situation – face serious and diverse challenges, not only while their parent is trafficked, but also after trafficking ends and their recovery and reintegration is underway.
+Equally, service providers face a range of constraints in effectively supporting the safety, well-being, and long-term reintegration of these children, not least given the complexity and diversity of their assistance needs.
+Based on the experiences of trafficking victims and reintegration practitioners in Albania, this reintegration guide offers an enhanced understanding of the experiences and needs of children of trafficking victims, to effectively and appropriately support the inclusion of these children into their families and communities and to ensure their access to the rights and opportunities that they are entitled to and which are vital for their healthy development.
+It offers guidance and suggestions for reintegration practitioners to support them in their daily work with children of trafficking victims and their families.